By Jane St. Clair

 Other experts, however, cite more negative influences behind the increase in alcohol consumption among girls and young women:

-• Many studies suggest that girls’ stress levels are much higher than the boys, and this may contribute to their drinking.
+• Some experts believe that girls are drinking at four and five times the levels of their mothers because of peer pressure, and because they are bored and home alone too much.• Many studies suggest that girls’ stress levels are much higher than the boys, and this may contribute to their drinking.

 • Many high school and college students are also under pressure to be sexy and to indulge in casual sexual encounters.
 “One reason girls are drinking so much is that it is pretty hard to have these kinds of relationships sober,” said Professor Jean Kilborne of the Wellesley Center for Women.
 “It’s easier to have meaningless sex when you’re drunk.”